roman-milk/roman-milk.github.io/diane-learns-a-lesson.md

  Diane used all of her skill to satisfy the teenager's desire.
 She kept two or three inches of rock-hard steel inside her mouth and rolled her tongue slowly around the flared cock-rim.
 The seedy taste of precum wasn't as bad as she thought and she willingly squeezed the cock in a milking fashion to speed up Danny's climax.

  All of a sudden the teen's stomach heaved frantically in and out and Diane gasped when a stream of cum filled her mouth.
 She swallowed and merely tried to hold the cock steady in both hands, as the cream flowed down her throat.
 The teenager had his hands around her head and he forced her to keep his cock inside her mouth for what seemed like an eternity.
-Report_Story #5